🔐 Credential Management

 # Verify tool installations

-Credentials are automatically saved in the workspace:
+Credentials are automatically saved as part of the workspace state:

 ~/.adscan/workspaces/<workspace>/